learning-rust/learning-rust.github.io/README.md

 * Site : http://learning-rust.github.io
 * Medium: https://medium.com/learning-rust

-> 🐣 I am a **Sri Lankan** 🇱🇰 Web Developer who lives in **Vietnam** 🇻🇳.
-So I am not a native English speaker and just learning Rust, If you found any mistake or something need to be changed, even a spelling or a grammar mistake, feel free to create a pull request.
-Thanks.
+> 🐣 I am a **Sri Lankan**🇱🇰 Web Developer who lives in **Singapore**🇸🇬.
+I am not a native English speaker and just practicing Rust in my leisure time, while working as a Golang/Devops developer.
+So, if you found any mistake or something I need to be changed, even a spelling/ grammar mistake, feel free to buzz me.

 ---